-The regime diagrams for the cases w=2 and w=4 (Figures 3.4.4 and 3.4.5) show that separation of the initial flow now occurs for nearly all $F_d>1$, as indicated by dashing of the critical obstacle height curve.
+The regime diagrams for the cases w=2 and w=4 (Figures 3.4.4 and 3.4.5) show that separation of the initial flow now occurs for nearly all $F_d>1$, as indicated by the dashed portion of the critical obstacle height curve.
 A region analogous to A'HG of Figure 3.4.1 exists for each case but is indistinguishably thin; its upper boundary is indicated by a horizontal bar in each figure.
 This bar marks that value of F_d above which the predicted critical sill flow is separated.

-Strong rotation has consequences for the structure of the transients that occur when the supercritical flow remains attached, and this is demonstrated by the case F_d =0.5, h_m =0.2 and w=2 (Figure 3.4.10).
+Strong rotation has consequences for the structure of the transients that occur as demonstrated by the subcritical case $F_d=0.5$, $h_m=0.2$ and w=2 (Figure 3.4.10).
 Upstream influence is established as before by a 'Kelvin wave' bore and a stationary jump forms downstream.
-In contrast to the case w=0.5 (c.f., Figure 3.4.7) neither the bore nor the jump extend across the channel, but rather are strongly trapped to the left wall.
-The downstream jump has a lateral scale of only about 0.5, or half of a deformation radius.
+Both are trapped to within one deformation radius of the left wall.
 Downstream of the jump a region of cyclonic recirculation is generated.
 This region appears to expand in the downstream direction indefinitely.
 The structure of the bore and jump are evident in the topography of the free surface (Figure 3.4.11).
-When h_m is increased well beyond the critical value the lee flow tends to detach, then reattach over the topography to form a transverse jump, as discussed above.
+When h_m is increased further, the lee flow tends to detach, then reattach over the topography to form a transverse jump, as discussed above.

 For $F_d>1$ the initial flow is separated for all Froude numbers save those close to unity.
-Upstream influence for these separated cases occurs in an unexpected manner, as demonstrated by the case $F_d=1.5$, $h_m=0.4$ and w=2 (Figure 3.4.12).
+Upstream influence for these separated cases occurs in an unexpected manner, as demonstrated by the case $F_d = 1.5$, $h_m = 0.4$ and w=2 (Figure 3.4.12).
 Although the initial flow is separated, the predicted critical flow at the sill is attached.
-Upstream influence occurs as the result of a bifurcation of the initial current over the topography (t=20).
+Upstream influence occurs as the result of a splitting of the initial current over the topography (t=20).
 A portion of the incident flow is diverted back towards negative y, forming a separated, rarefying intrusion along the left wall, while the rest continues over the topography (t=40).
 The original current and upstream intrusion are narrow and do not contact each other.
 The final steady state upstream of the topography consists of two opposite, separated currents (t=50).
 Remarkably, there is no upstream influence in the original current.
 However, the net flux towards the sill is reduced by the diversion of fluid into the left-wall intrusion.

-Numerical calculations have also been carried out using $F{\rm d}$ values sufficiently large that the predicted critical sill flow is separated.
+Numerical calculations have also been carried out using F_d values sufficiently large that the predicted critical sill flow is separated.
 Such values lie above the horizontal bars in Figures 3.4.4 and 3.4.5.
 Significantly, these settings also result in left wall intrusions of the type just discussed and in attached flow at the sill.
-In no cases did they observe sill flows that are critical and separated at the sill.
+In no case is the final sill flow observed to be critical and separated.